IQAIcom/mcp-iqwiki/README.md

 This project implements a Model Context Protocol (MCP) server to interact with IQ.wiki data.
 It allows MCP-compatible clients (like AI assistants, IDE extensions, or custom applications) to access wiki information such as specific wikis by ID, user-created wikis, user-edited wikis, and detailed wiki activities.

-This server is built using TypeScript and `fastmcp`.

 ## Features (MCP Tools)

 The server exposes the following tools that MCP clients can utilize: